Regional Flavours rocks South Bank

 Save money dining at South Bank

-While you enjoy Regional Flavours, take advantage of your RACQ Dining Rewards 10% cash back by using your registered Visa card at these South Bank participating restaurants.
+While you enjoy Regional Flavours, take advantage of your RACQ Dining Rewards 10% cashback by using your registered Visa or Mastercard at these South Bank participating restaurants.

 With an innovative menu ranging from kangaroo fillet and tempura battered barramundi to slow cooked beef cheek, there’s plenty to enjoy at Stone Restaurant & Bar downstairs at Mantra South Bank at 161 Grey Street.
 Do try the lavender and white chocolate brulee with pistachio biscotti.